release-engineering/operators-manifests-push-service/README.md

 ```
 Replacements occur when pushing manifests into the application registry.

-#### Altering repository names
+#### Altering package names

-Organizations can be configured so a suffix is appended to the repository name.
+Organizations can be configured so a suffix is appended to the package and the repository names.
-The suffix is only applied if the repository name does not already end with the suffix.
+The suffix is only applied to the package if it does not already end with the suffix.
+The repository is only modified if it's being taken from the packageName as in the v2 API.
 Example configuration:
 ```
-"repository_suffix": "-suffix"
+"package_name_suffix": "-suffix"
 ```

 ### Greenwave integration